quarkusio/quarkus-web-lab/cms/README.md

     }
 ```

-Now replace `Top menu` with a link to create a new blog page in `src/main/resources/templates/Cms/index.html`:
+Now replace `Top menu` with a button to create a new blog page in `src/main/resources/templates/Cms/index.html`:

 ```html
 {#include main.html}